Magzac/Hello-world/README.md

 # Hello-world
 For installing Git
 hai
-# this is a just a summary
+# This is a just a starting